NeuralSpectrum/Student-Score/README.md

+# Student Score Analysis

-This project aims at providing basic analytical approach to carryout statistical data analysis using a simple data set comprising of student scores data, which provides an introduction to exploratory data analysis and data visualization.
+This project aims to offer a foundational analytical approach for conducting statistical data analysis using a straightforward dataset containing student scores.
+It serves as an introduction to exploratory data analysis and data visualization techniques.